 As simple as it may seem, a good workplace requires a strong social fabric.
 So how well do you know your teammates?
 In certain ways, technology has brought fewer authentic, or fruitful, conversations at work.
 “Hiding” behind a screen leaving messages on your intranet or shovelling out emails can easily mean that people misinterpret your intentions or words.
 Consequently, that can quickly escalate and create barriers.
 Managers usually have conversations about what needs to be done, and who should carry out the tasks.
 “People don’t talk that openly about their feelings at most workplaces”, says Steve Brennan, CEO at UK-based Bespoke.
 “They talk about tasks and deadlines more than feelings.“

 A statement shared by Sherry Turkle, psychologist and a professor at MIT: “We’re talking at each other rather than with each other.”

 Seek first to learn and understand.
 This way, you can get to know someone else’s perspective on things.
 This produces productive and respectful relationships.
 And prevents perhaps more difficult work conversations further down the road.
-And (honest) conversations is what our people data show is most effective when it comes to improving employee engagement.
+And (honest) conversations are what our people data show is most effective when it comes to improving employee engagement.
 Which leads to a stronger company culture.
-Which is why the current COVID19 workplace trend, in conclusion, is complicated from a conversational point of view.
+This is why the current COVID-19 workplace trend, in conclusion, is complicated from a conversational point of view.
 What is the equivalent of the old town square, or the office centre with the barista, online?